d-uzlov/k8s-cgroup-burst-controller/README.md

 # Read before use

-This is a workaround for a missing feature in k8s 1.32.
+This is a workaround for a missing feature in k8s 1.33.
 Future versions of k8s may include support for CPU burst, making this app obsolete.
 Track feature request status here:
 [Use Linux CFS burst to get rid of unnecessary CPU throttling](https://github.com/kubernetes/kubernetes/issues/104516)

 Since this is a workaround, it's not guaranteed to work perfectly.
-I did my best to make it work as best as possible but I may have missed something.
+I tried to make it work as best as possible but I may have missed something.

 Requirements:
 - runc v1.2.0 or newer